AmericanAirlines/Hangar/src/slack/README.md

 # Slack App Setup
-To get your app up and running, you'll need to follow two sets of instructions: one before you create your Hangar and one after.
+To get your app up and running, you'll need to follow two sets of instructions: one before you deploy your Hangar app and one after it's up and running.

-## Getting Started
+## Initial Setup
 Before you deploy your Hangar, follow these steps to generate secrets needed for deployment:
 - Create an app on the [Slack API Site](api.slack.com/apps)
 - Using the sidebar, navigate to the "_Bot Users_" and enable your bot